-We will periodically release software updates for Flex NX and NX satellite antennas.
+We will periodically release software updates for the Flex NX and the NX25 satellite antenna.
 Future updates will fix bugs and other software issues and could implement new user features.
 GSSI recommends regular visits to the Flex NX support page (Flex NX Support Page) to check for new software releases.
-You can also scan the QR code on the Flex NX/NX25 Quick Start Guide's cover or use the QR code provided by the Flex NX Software Update function.
+You can also scan the QR code on the Flex NX Quick Start Guide's cover or use the QR code provided by the Flex NX Software Update function.

-To update Flex NX and NX accessory antennas, visit the Flex NX Support Page with your computer and download the latest update to a USB drive.
+To update Flex NX and NX25, visit the Flex NX Support Page with your computer and download the latest update to a USB drive.
 Consult the following procedure to initiate and complete the update process.

-Health Settings: Updating Flex NX
+Updating Flex NX

-1. Power on Flex NX and make sure the battery is near full charge.
-The system will not begin the update process if the Flex NX battery is lower than 50% charged.

-- 2. Insert the USB drive containing the installation package. - 3.
+- 1. Power on FlexNX and make sure the battery is near full charge. - 2.
+Insert the USB drive containing the installation package. - 3.
 On Flex NX, navigate to the System Settings panel and then to the System Health screen.
-Tap Software Update to continue.
-Alternatively, to quickly access the Software Update screen you can tap Software Version on the Main Dashboard.
+Tap the Software Update icon to continue.